sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/docker/index.md

 docker run -it --entrypoint bash sitespeedio/sitespeed.io:6.0.0
 ~~~

-### Visualize your test in XVFB
+### Visualise your test in XVFB
-The docker containers have `x11vnc` installed which enables visualization of the test running inside `Xvfb`.
+The docker containers have `x11vnc` installed which enables visualisation of the test running inside `Xvfb`.
 To view the tests, follow these steps:

 - You will need to run the sitespeed.io image by exposing a PORT for vnc server.
 By default this port is 5900.
 If you plan to change your port for VNC server, then you need to expose that port.